shirakurak/shirakurak/README.md

 I'm mediocre, and grow bonsai.
+Most of the things that exist here are "toys".

 The following is a private collection of links:
 - [my_tools](https://github.com/shirakurak/my_tools)